opitzconsulting/jquery-mobile-angular-adapter/README.md

      and let angular do the rest.
    * We do not use the jqm `create` event for refreshing widgets, but angular's directives.
 By this, we prevent unneeded executions of jquery selectors.
+   * We reuse the selectors in jqm for detecting which elements should be enhanced with which jqm widgets.

 Ohter possibilities not chosen: